aws/pgactive/md/bdr-design.md

 Changes on the BDR nodes are applied by a background worker.
 There are a number of background workers; supervisor, database worker, and the apply worker.
 The background workers must run as superuser.

+#### User mapping for BDR

+BDR allows user mappings to be specified in place of DSNs for `bdr.bdr_create_group` and `bdr.bdr_join_group` to encapsulate connection information that BDR nodes use to connect with each other in a BDR group.
+One can define foreign servers for each connection information of BDR nodes in a BDR group with CREATE FOREIGN SERVER command, associate user mappings defined with CREATE USER MAPPING foreign servers, and use them in place of DSNs.

 ### Node Management

 #### Joining a node